JumpsecLabs/Developer.Handbook/sections/03_programming_languages/README.md

 ### APIs
 - Use either [FastAPI](https://fastapi.tiangolo.com/) or [Flask](https://flask.palletsprojects.com/en/3.0.x/)
-- Stick to REST Apis
+- Stick to REST Apis, in 99.99% of cases a GraphQL API is overkill

 ### Databases
 - Make use of ORMs, writing SQL queries and handling SQL manually is overkill in many projects.
 Pure SQL requires manual migration setups, connection handling, and allow for possible SQL injections etc. Things ORMs often do out of the box